A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 - Normalize blood pressure and cholesterol level

-A keto diet can normalize your blood pressure and cholesterol level.
+A keto diet can normalize your blood pressure and cholesterol levels.
 It improves the triglycerides that eventually prevent arterial buildup.
 Low-carb diets show a dramatic decrease in LDL and an increase in HDL.

 Moreover, the ketogenic diet is deemed to slow the growth of the tumor.
 It also reduces the symptoms of Alzheimer’s disease and deters the progression of such disease.